tmewett/BrogueCE/README.md

 Playing
 -------

-If you downloaded a release, you can play the game as follows:
+If you downloaded a release, you can open the game as follows:

-- On Windows, go to the `bin` folder and run `brogue.exe`
+- On Windows, go to the `bin` folder and run `brogue.exe`.

+- On Mac, run/double-click the `brogue` script in the same the folder as this file.
+As it's an unsigned program, with unsigned libraries, you will have to press OK on many prompts asking if you want to run it.
+I recommend you first run `sudo spctl --master-enable` in Terminal to disable the prompts.
+  (You can revert this setting in "Security & Privacy" in System Preferences.)

-- On Mac & Linux, run/double-click the `brogue` script in the same the folder as this file
+- On Linux, run the `./brogue` script in the same the folder as this file.
+You can also run `./make-link-for-desktop.sh` to generate a .desktop file to place on your desktop or applications folder.

 If you're running the graphical version (default), the game window can be resized using the PageDown/PageUp or -/+ keys.

+For some tips on playing the game, see the original website, linked above.
+Also check out the wiki -- although this version contains some modifications from what the wiki reports!

 If you downloaded the source code, you will need to build the game first.
 For instructions, see `BUILD.md`.